-State law requires the dealer to deliver your title to you within 21 days of purchase.
-You need to receive your title within the legal window to guarantee you have time to get your car’s license plates within the standard 31-day period allowed by law.
+When you buy a car, you have the right to receive the title in a timely manner.
+State law requires the dealer to deliver the title to you within 31 days of purchase.
+You need to receive the title within the legal window to guarantee you have time to get your car registered and plates at the BMV within the time allowed by law.

-Don’t have your title?
+Haven't received the title?
 We can help.

-1) Return the vehicle in the same or similar condition as it was when purchased.
+- Write a letter to the dealer and demand delivery of the title.
+After receipt of your written demand, the dealer has 10 days to provide the title.
+If the dealer still does not provide you with the title in those 10 days, you can return the vehicle in the same or similar condition as it was when purchased.
 The dealer is then required to provide you with a refund of the purchase price plus tax, finance expenses, insurance expenses and any other fees you paid to the dealer.

 What is a vehicle title?

 A vehicle title is a legal document, establishing a person as the legal owner of a vehicle.
 Vehicle titles are issued by the Indiana Bureau of Motor Vehicles (BMV).

 When should I be provided the title for my vehicle?

 Indiana law generally requires a dealer to issue a title to the purchaser at the time of the sale.
 Under certain circumstances, the dealer may have up to 31 days to deliver a title; however, the burden is on the dealer to show the underlying transaction qualified for this limited exception.